Cheap and Easy-to-Make Garden Bird Feeders

 Any discarded household item that can hold seeds or nuts could be used to make a bird feeder.
 The blue tits above are feeding on a holder made from recycled garden netting.
 Net bags (the kind in which citrus fruit are often sold) are ideal for making feeders for birds that like larger seeds like sunflower.
 To attract birds that eat fine seeds like thistle, you can make a very cheap bird feeder from an old pair of tights or stockings.

-Homemade bird feeders are often not be as robust as commercially made ones.
+Homemade feeders are often not as robust as commercially-made ones.
 Be careful to position them away from inquisitive cats and squirrels as their claws can easily damage these cheap and cheerful bird feeders.

 The following video shows a 20 cent, quick-to-make thistle bird feeder made from an old stocking or pantyhose.
 The instructions to make it are given below the vid.

 - an old stocking or pair of tights (pantyhose)

 - a jam jar or pickle jar lid

 - Place the jar lid into the toe of the stocking: this forms the base of the feeder.

 - Pour thistle seeds over the lid into the stocking to a height of 5 to 6 inches, using the yogurt pot as a frame for pouring.